 Fixed Rate Conventional Mortgages

-Guaranteed by the U.S. Department of Veteran Affairs, a VA loan helps active duty military members and veterans get a mortgage.
-You can qualify for a lower interest rate and no down payment at all, plus use your basic allowance for housing towards your monthly payments.
+Guaranteed by the U.S. Department of Veteran Affairs, a VA loan helps active-duty military members and veterans get a mortgage.
+You can qualify for a lower mortgage rates and no down payment at all, plus use your basic allowance for housing towards your monthly payments.

 For a home loan with more flexible eligibility requirements than a conventional loan, New American Funding offers FHA loans.
 These are backed by the Federal Housing Administration.
 Not only can you qualify with a lower credit score, you can also take advantage of a smaller down payment of just 3.5% of the property purchase price.

 Also known as an ARM, an adjustable-rate mortgage comes with a variable interest rate.
 You have a fixed rate for the first few years, then it adjusts, usually once a year.
 Here’s an example of how it works.

 A 7/1 ARM would have a fixed rate for five years, then adjust every one year.
 While your payment could go up at that point, the rates are capped so you can get an idea of your maximum possible payment.
 The perk is that you get a lower fixed rate, offering more savings in the early years of your mortgage.